Hypfer/Valetudo/frontend/readme.md

 us to do just that.
 See also: https://github.com/facebook/create-react-app/issues/1070

-To work on this, it is recommended to spin up a local Valetudo instance (e.g. by using the MockRobot implementation) and then running `npm start watch` in this folder.
+To work on this, it is recommended to spin up a local Valetudo instance (e.g. by using the MockRobot implementation) and then running `npm run watch` in this folder.
 That will start webpack watch.
 When it's done doing the initial build, you can reach the frontend by navigating to `/new_frontend/` in your browser.